Skip to Content

 Extinction may loom for the Javan rhino, which has slowly been pushed back over the centuries by hunting and habitat destruction.
 Today, these problems have reached crisis proportions.

 The tiny remaining population is still being hunted to supply the insatiable Chinese market with “medicinal” rhino horns.
-Furthermore, the jungle is being cut down, and habitat fragmentation is underway.
+Besides, the jungle is being cut down, and habitat fragmentation is underway.

 See Related: Endangered Species in Oklahoma

 Conservation of this critically endangered rhino species is spearheaded by the International Rhino Fund and the World Wildlife Foundation.
-Some of the conservation efforts include working for more sustainable farming in the area and finding alternative sources of Chinese medicine that do not involve shooting rhinos.
+Some conservation efforts include working for more sustainable farming close by and finding alternative sources of Chinese medicine that do not involve shooting rhinos.

-Future projects that are now being worked on include creating more sanctuaries and devising plans that will make existing sanctuaries safer and better protected for this million-year-old species of rhinoceros.
+Future projects that are now being worked on include creating more sanctuaries and devising plans to make existing covers safer and better protected for this million-year-old species of rhinoceros.

 About the Javan Rhino

 It is the smallest (closer in size to the black rhinoceros of the genus Diceros) and most recently extinct species of rhinoceros.
-It belongs to the same genus as the Indian rhinoceros, and has similar mosaic, armour-like skin, but it is smaller (closer in size to the black rhinoceros of the genus Diceros).
+It belongs to the same genus as the Indian rhinoceros and has similar mosaic, armor-like skin.
+Still, it is smaller (closer to the black rhinoceros of the genus Diceros).

-Its horn is usually shorter than 9.8 inches, and is smaller than those of the other rhino species.
-Only adult males have horns; females lack them altogether .
+Its horn is usually shorter than 9.8 inches and smaller than the other rhino species.
+Only adult males have horns; females lack them altogether.
 Javan rhinos have been recorded as living up to 45 years in captivity.

 The Sumatran rhinoceros was once found across Assam and Bengal (where their ranges may have overlapped with both the Indian and Sumatran rhinos) eastward to Burma, Thailand, Cambodia, Laos, Vietnam, and perhaps as far south as the Malay Peninsula and islands of Sumatra, Java, and possibly Borneo.

-The Javan rhino prefers thick, lowland rain forests, grasslands, and reed beds with numerous waterways, huge floodplains, or wet areas with a lot of mud wallows.
-Despite its preference for low-lying regions, the Vietnamese subspecies was forced to higher ground (up to 2,000 m or 6561 ft), probably because of human enchroachment and poaching.
+The Javan rhino prefers thick, lowland rainforests, grasslands, and reed beds with numerous waterways, massive floodplains, or wet areas with many mud wallows.
+Despite its preference for low-lying regions, the Vietnamese subspecies were forced to higher ground (up to 2,000 m or 6561 ft), probably because of human encroachment and poaching.

 The Javan rhinoceros is primarily herbivorous, eating plants including trees’ shoots, twigs, young foliage, and fallen fruit.
-The majority of the species’ preferred plants grow in shaded areas in jungle clearings, scrubland, and other vegetation types without large trees.
+Most species’ preferred plants grow in shaded areas in jungle clearings, scrubland, and other vegetation types without large trees.

 The Javan rhino uses its prehensile upper lip to pluck leaves from the trees and eat them.
-It is the most versatile feeder of all the rhino species, thanks to its ability to knock down trees.
+Thanks to its ability to knock down trees, it is the most versatile feeder of all the rhino species.
 It is presently a pure browser, but it was formerly both browsed and grazed in its ancient range.
-The rhino consumes approximately 50kg of food daily.
+The Rhino consumes approximately 50kg of food daily.

-It, too, requires salt in its diet, as does the Sumatran rhino.
-The salt licks that were formerly available throughout its historical territory do not exist in Ujung Kulon; however, rhinos there have been observed drinking seawater, which they may do for the same nutritional need.
+It, too, requires salt in its diet, as does the Sumatran Rhino.
+The salt licks formerly available throughout its historical territory do not exist in Ujung Kulon; however, rhinos have been observed drinking seawater, which they may do for the same nutritional need.

-The Javan rhino is the only member of its species in the Rhinoceros genus, and it is among just five remaining species in the Rhino family.
+The Javan rhino is the only member of its species in the Rhinoceros genus, among just five remaining species in the Rhino family.
 Rhinos and equids are the sole surviving members of a long-extinct group of ungulates that dates back some 50 million years.

-Despite the fact that these species inhabit national parks now, they are still threatened by poaching and small population sizes make them highly vulnerable to disease and natural disasters.
+Even though these species inhabit national parks now, they are still threatened by poaching, and small population sizes make them highly vulnerable to disease and natural disasters.

 See Related: Conservation vs. Preservation